soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ocas-deploy-conditional-access-app-control.md

 Cloud App Security will sync your policy details to its servers for each new app you log in to.
 This may take up to one minute.

-##

 ## Step 3: Configure advanced controls in the Cloud App Security portal

 The instructions above helped you create a built-in Cloud App Security policy for featured apps directly in Azure AD.

-To configure an advanced policy, create an [access policy](https://docs.microsoft.com/en-us/cloud-app-security/access-policy-aad) or a [session policy](https://docs.microsoft.com/en-us/cloud-app-security/session-policy-aad) in the Cloud App Security portal.
+To configure an advanced policy, create an [access policy](ocas-access-policies.md) or a [session policy](ocas-session-policies.md) in the Office 365 Cloud App Security portal.

 To identify devices using client certificates (optional):